amirahnasihah/hashnode-blog-posts/cl85h08z10afj2inv0wh39xyn.md

 *   With JSX you pass a function as the event handler, rather than a string.

-What I want is when we click the button toggle, it will update or change it to the `Clock` component.
+What I want is for when we click the button toggle, it will update or change it to the `Clock` component.
 That's why we need the `useState` hook to make that changes.
 And to change the button, we use the initial value of the boolean value of `true`.

 # First Step

 Here's a heads-up, this is the continuous tutorial of the state and lifecycle method where what I want to do is to manipulate the button from showing the Clock component that is updated every second to the No Clock component that is shown on the screen.

 To begin, you can create a react app using the command line or any code editor (e.g., VSCode).
-You can also try using [CodeSandbox](https://codesandbox.io/) for an online code editor that is simple to use and allows you to deploy your code.
+You can also try using [CodeSandbox](https://codesandbox.io/) as an online code editor that is simple to use and allows you to deploy your code.

 The best practice is to read through this tutorial and follow along several times to have a better understanding of handling events in React.

 # Code Output

 This is the result that you will achieve once you have finished the tutorial.
-My suggestion is to read it through, then go through it again one step at a time using code editor and repeat until you can do it by yourself.
+My suggestion is to read it through, then go through it again one step at a time using the code editor and repeat until you can do it by yourself.

 <iframe src="https://codesandbox.io/embed/event-handling-toggle-clock-29dh94?autoresize=1&fontsize=14&hidenavigation=1&theme=dark" style="width:100%;height:500px;border:0;border-radius:4px;overflow:hidden" sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"></iframe>